Desire a thousand times more to be godly, than to seem so. -Richard Baxter.

 There are several people but obviously, the most influential person in my life is Jesus Christ, my Lord, and Savior.
 Without God there is no real reason for living, life is nothing but vanities.
 Since He came into my life he changed everything ranging from my lives goals to my whole worldview.
 Also, old faithful theologians of the past have strongly influenced my life in regards to my view of the world and personal piety.
 People such as John Calvin, George Gillespie, Alexander Henderson, William Gouge and many others.

 Is there anything that the questionnaire didn’t cover?:

-I want to be upfront about these three issues 1) I cannot relocate to another state.
+I want to be upfront about these issues 1) I cannot relocate to another state.
 I can't leave my job and it wouldn't be a good idea since I think it’s the man's role to provide and it's a stable job.
 2) I am looking for a woman that has never been married and without children.
 I love children but I am not looking to bring all that into the picture until after the marriage.
-3) A woman that has been a Christian for 5+ years who seeks to mature in her faith and her life. >Takes serious consideration in the following: "One of the most important duties of a husband to his wife and a wife to her husband is to carefully, skillfully, and diligently help each other in the knowledge and worship, and obedience of God that they might be saved and grow in their Christian Life." -Richard Baxter
+3) A woman that has been a Christian for 5+ years who seeks to mature in her faith and her life.
+4) No feminists of any shape or form.
+You wish to home school our children and realize how important is to leave a godly legacy to them.

 I am a strong Christian/ Reformed Presbyterian and very passionate about my faith.
 I am also very passionate about my career.
 My background is in engineering, I currently hold a government job.
 I try my best to have a balance with my work, spirituality and home life but it's difficult because my job is very technical and demands lots of me.
 I'm not a super brilliant guy, I actually consider myself pretty average.
 But I work extremely hard and I can organize complex concepts well so the Lord got me through graduate school which was tough.